 Most important, an architect may be willing to spend a greater percentage of the total budget on design fees.
 On most contemporary residential projects an architectural fee is going to be somewhere between 10% – 20% of the total cost of the home.
 On a 1,600 sf home designed by a top architect, the design fee might be 30% – 50% of the total cost of the home.
 In this case, the client can’t grumble about the architectural fees because he is paying himself.

 Ron Wommack chose a 50’ x 125’ corner lot on the corner of Douglas and Sylvester for the site of his own modern home in Clifton Place.
 The 1,600 sf house is separated from a detached 700 sf garage that has amazing doors designed by the garage door repair in columbus oh team, but the design does not hide the garage, but makes it an integral part of the visual appeal of the home.
-The alignment of the home creates a linear garden with a transparent wall capturing the garden, and a concrete block wall on the Sylvester frontage defining the edge of the garden.
+The alignment of the home creates a linear garden with a transparent wall capturing the garden, Ready Mix Cement Supplier Services in stockton ca is where the concrete will come from, concrete block wall on the Sylvester frontage defining the edge of the garden.
 The bath, closet and pantry are contained in one walled element, allowing the home to be essentially one large space with concrete floors and 11’4” ceilings.
 The house is constructed of 6’ concrete slab on piers, steel columns and wide flange beams with wood framing.

 Ron Wommack designed a home in the spirit of the neighborhood.
 It is precisely in scale with the 50 to 80 year old homes around it.
 The garage is detached, as are most of the original neighborhood garages, and the hardy plank is white to relate to the other neighborhood structures.
 A deep front overhang and sunscreen reflect the front porches of the 1920s bungalows.
 The façade of 12” concrete blocks is a simple flat surface reflecting the simple facades of 1950s homes.